 It is much less labor-intensive and more cost-efficient to harvest water from surface-water sources such as lakes, rivers, and springs as opposed to pumping from underground.
 However, when surface water becomes polluted with chemical waste and other contaminants, other means of retrieving potable water must be sought – usually groundwater.
-Surface water pollution is one of the major reasons for excessive groundwater depletion.
-Furthermore, when water is polluted with chemicals, it can essentially become unfit to contribute to the hydrologic cycle – unable to be absorbed back into the earth and therefore taking away from the groundwater recharge quota.
+Surface water pollution is one of the primary reasons for excessive groundwater depletion.
+Furthermore, when water is polluted with chemicals, it can become unfit to contribute to the hydrologic cycle – unable to be absorbed back into the earth and therefore taking away from the groundwater recharge quota.

-Due to overgrazing, changes in climate, and in some cases, paving and industrial contact, soil erosion has become an ongoing problem.
+Due to overgrazing, changes in climate, and some cases, paving and industrial contact, soil erosion has become an ongoing problem.
 The earth's surface is hardened to the point where rainwater can no longer replenish the groundwater beneath it.

 Excessive Dam Building

 While dams help provide water and energy to a specific region, too many dams can disrupt the hydrologic cycle by preventing water from flowing to areas where it would otherwise naturally reach.
 This leads to withholding water and nutrients to certain areas, creating deserts, eroded soil, and unreplenished groundwater.

 How Much Water on Earth is Drinkable and Why Do We Care?

 When water supplies are threatened, communities risk drought and famine.
 Large aquifers are often used as irrigation and agricultural resources, directly affecting the food supply.
 An example is the Ogallala River Basin beneath the Great Plains of the United States, which has seen mass depletion due to overuse.
 If the aquifer isn't replenished more quickly than it is being depleted, it will cause major problems for the region's inhabitants in the future (Conserve Energy Future).